• Contact us

 “This would mean looking at diverting the water away from the harbour or treating it, but the downside of both of those options is that it all requires monitoring of flow and composition over more than just a few days so they can confidently find the best solution.”

-Deanne added that the Environment Agency is now gathering regular data from the water quality monitors to make progress on finding a way to treat the water.
+Deanne added that the Environment Agency has been gathering regular data from the water quality monitors to make progress on finding a way to treat the water.

-She explained that tests so far had been piecemeal and that more substantial data was needed to make progress.
+She explained that tests initially had been piecemeal and that more substantial data was needed to make progress.

 It is hoped a solution will be agreed on and delivered within months.